MEMBERSHIP

 - Life Insurance

 Flood damage is excluded under standard homeowners and renters insurance policies.
 However, flood coverage is available as a separate policy from the National Flood Insurance Program (NFIP), administered by the Federal Emergency Management Agency (FEMA), and from many private insurers.
 Industry observers note that many properties that should have flood coverage do not.
-According to a 2020 Triple-I Consumer poll, 27 percent of homeowners said they had flood insurance--a record high, but higher than NFIP estimates.
-Homeowners may not fundamentally understand what flood coverage is and how it works.
+According to a 2023 Triple-I/Munich Re Consumer Survey, 22 percent of homeowners reported that they are at risk of flood.
+Of those, 78 percent purchased flood insurance—35 percent from a private insurance provider and 43 percent through the National Flood Insurance Program.

 |

-(1) Includes events from 1978 to December 31, 2021 as of March 9, 2022.
+(1) Includes events from 1978 to December 31, 2023 as of January 2024.
 Defined by the National Flood Insurance Program as an event that produces at least 1,500 paid losses.
-Stated in dollars when occurred.
+Ranked on Amount Paid in 2023 dollars.

 Source: Federal Emergency Management Agency (FEMA) National Flood Insurance Program (NFIP) data; analysis courtesy of Aon.